jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

-The Delivery Pipeline Add-on and the Track & Plan Add-on use metered pricing, where you pay based on consumption but they also include free monthly allowances.
+The Delivery Pipeline Add-on and the Track & Plan Add-on use metered pricing, where you pay based on consumption but they also include free monthly allotments.
 You can find more information about pricing from the DevOps section of the [Bluemix Pricing page](https://bluemix.net/#/pricing).

-To help you track monthly usage, see the cost estimator on the [Bluemix Pricing page](https://bluemix.net/#/pricing).
+To help you monitor monthly usage, see the cost estimator on the [Bluemix Pricing page](https://bluemix.net/#/pricing).

-###Monitor usage

-You can monitor usage from **Profile Settings > Account > Usage Details**.
+To see your usage details from **Profile Settings > Account > Usage Details**.

 ### Choose a billing plan